endoze/cookbook-gitlabhq/README.md

 #### Both

-If you want to install both you can just add the default recipe, which includes the `gitlab` and `gitlab_ci` recipe
+If you want to install both you can just add the default recipe, which includes `gitlab` and `gitlab_ci`
 ```ruby
 "recipe[gitlab]"
 ```